 • You can train power very effectively but with some cautions for the young, growing athlete.

-The NFL draft is taking place this week, with no other sport devoting so much money, time, and effort intotrying to predict who will become the next superstar player.
-Players take personality profiles, their backgrounds are dissected, endless interviews are conducted, and there is the famous NFL Combine where players are tested in 8 key physical tasks.
-Thepurpose of all of that is to try and predict which player will help his team win and produce the greatest return for all of that money and effort.
+The NFL draft took place recently, with no other sport devoting so much money, time, and effort into trying to predict who will become the next superstar player.
+Players take personality profiles, their backgrounds are dissected, endless interviews are conducted.
+And there is the famous NFL Combine where players are tested in 8 key physical tasks.
+The purpose of all of that is to try and predict which player will help each team win and produce the greatest return for all of that money and effort.